Write us

 • All entrance fees according to the itinerary

-• Professional trekking cook on the Salkantay Trek
+• A professional trekking cook on the Salkantay Trek

-• Horses to carry food, camping and cooking equipment, and 5 kg of each passenger's belongings on the Salkantay Trek
+• Horses to carry food, camping and cooking equipment, and five kilograms of each passenger's belongings on the Salkantay Trek

-• Personal comfortable double tents (Eureka or Doite), designed for 4 people but used by only 2 people
+• Personal, comfortable, double tents (Eureka or Doite), designed for four people, but used by two

-• Sleeping bag (suitable for up to -5°C) with sleeping bag liner
+• A sleeping bag suitable for temperatures down to -5°C, with a sleeping bag liner

 • A pair of hiking poles

-• Tourist train from Aguas Calientes (Machu Picchu) to Ollantaytambo
+• A tourist train from Aguas Calientes (Machu Picchu)) to Ollantaytambo

 • Tourist bus from Ollantaytambo to Cusco and for the Salkantay Trek